 Why the Business World needs both Extroverts and Introverts

 There has been a big push surrounding introversion lately.
 Introverts are coming out of the closet, happy to know why they’re different and determined to be proud of their differences.
 And that’s great.
 But it often comes with a backlash against extroverts.
-Both extroverts and introverts are necessary in business, and in the world as a whole.
+Both extroverts and introverts are necessary in the business, and in the world as a whole.

 Between these two types of people there can exist a natural balance that is necessary for proper functioning and productivity.